USTA names recipients of annual awards

 The award is given annually and recognizes the outstanding services of a USTA member organization through its commitment to the tennis community, the organization’s members and the game of tennis.
 The award was instituted in 1981.

 - USTA Atlanta / Atlanta Community Tennis Association, Atlanta

 Ralph W. Westcott USTA Family of the Year Award

-The Ralph W. Westcott USTA Family of the Year Award was created in 1965 by the USTA in honor of the late Ralph W. Westcott and to emphasize the theme that “Tennis is a Family Game.”
-The award is made annually to the family who in recent years has done the most to promote amateur tennis, primarily on a volunteer basis.
-All members of the family should participate in some way, either as players or by offering their services in running programs or tournaments or in junior development activities.
+The Ralph W. Westcott USTA Family of the Year Award was created in 1965 by the USTA in honor of the late Ralph W. Westcott to emphasize the theme that “Tennis is a Family Game.”
+The award is given annually to the family that has done the most to promote amateur tennis, primarily on a volunteer basis.
+All members of the family should participate in tennis in some way, either as players or by offering their services in running programs or tournaments or in junior development activities.

 RSI.com News search

 Latest RSI.com News

 - TRX, TIA partner to launch TRX Cardio Tennis

 - Gamma's new 60 Orange Dot and 78 Green Dot balls